A table with... Samantha Wolfson

 Unit price

-What are your favorite Pien’s Tables items?
+What are your favourite Pien’s Tables items?

 Hearing the stories that unfold around the table.
 There’s a moment at every dinner when the conversation shifts from polite to real & you can feel it.
 I get to create the space for that moment to happen, and that feels very special.
 It reminds me why & the Table exists: not just to gather, but to connect in ways that last far beyond the night.